sparcopen/open-research-doathon/README.md

 # Ideas for the Weekend

-We're organizing ideas & more details on the program here.
-It’s up for you to decide how you spend the weekend, but if you’re short on ideas, here are some of ours:
+We're organizing ideas via this repo's [issue tracker](https://github.com/sparcopen/Open-Research-doathon/issues).
+It's up for you to decide how you spend the weekend, but if you're short on ideas, here are some of ours:
 * Trying to find / reuse an open data set
 * Building engaging (and open) visualizations of open research data
 * Adding some field-specific examples to Data Carpentry lessons